Wendy Williams

 - ENG 505 Narrative Research Methods

-In addition, she has taught the YA literature, methods of teaching writing, and methods of teaching English language courses.
-Prior to becoming a professor, she taught high school and middle school English for nine years.
+Dr. Williams has also taught YA literature and writing/language teaching methods and supervised student teachers.
+Prior to becoming a professor, she taught high school (7 years) and middle school (2 years).

 - Ph.D.
 Curriculum and Instruction: English Education.
 Arizona State University